-I’m Malcolm, I’m the director of Mufti Games and I’ve created this blog to document observations and thinking I am doing around play.
+I’m Malcolm of Mufti Games and I’ve created this blog to document observations and thinking I am doing around play.

 I am currently a Leverhulme Art Scholar attached to Bristol Old Vic Ferment and I am concentrating on developing my practice around play in theatre and heritage settings.
 I’ll be writing about shows, events, exhibitions and everyday happenings that I see valuable to the play community.
 I’ll also note down musings I have about the state of play in our current climate.